andrerolfs/andrerolfs.github.io/20190322_Iterating_Arrays_And_Lists.md

 ## Groovy

-* Arrays and lists are the same in Groovy, they are declared with `[]`, Groovy itself has no pure arrays
+* Arrays and lists are the same in Groovy, they are declared with `[]`, Groovy itself has no Array datatype
-* Since there are only lists, you can add new elements to arrays
+* Since there are only lists, you can `add` new elements to arrays
-* You can iterate over lists using `for-loop` where you can break and the 'each' method, where you cannot break
+* You can iterate over lists using the `for-loop` where you can break and the 'each' method, where you cannot break

       def words = ["Hello", ",", " ", "World", "!"]